 Each question is worth one (1) point.
 All questions are scored as either correct or incorrect.
 No partial credit is given.

 How Do I Prepare For The SAE?

-Use the ATD Learning System to ensure you have the necessary content knowledge in your chosen AOE and that you understand how to apply that content based on your experience.
+Use the CPLP Learning System to ensure you have the necessary content knowledge in your chosen AOE and that you understand how to apply that content based on your experience.

 How Can I Connect With Other Candidates?

 Some candidates choose to reach out to CPLPs or others who are also pursuing their certification to exchange ideas as they are preparing.
 If you are interested in connecting with others, you can:

 You'll select your preferred SAE window and your AOE at the time you register for the knowledge exam.
 This AOE cannot be changed.
 You must take and pass the knowledge exam before you can sit for the SAE.
 Once you pass the Knowledge Exam, ATD CI will send you a registration confirmation for your SAE.